PyCSP/aPyCSP/README.md

 ============

 I have not made any attempt at optimising the implementation so far.
-As of 2018-03-27, the implementaion appears to be slower than the thread based version (commstime is 10-15% slower, for instance), but I haven't identified the main culprit so far.
-Context switches are supposed to be faster than function calls, so the liberal use of awaits _should_ not be the main reason, and simple experiments seem to confirm to that simple recursive awaits at differen chain lengths do not introduce much overhead.
-The pattern is more complicated here, and we should probably try to compare thread and asyncio implementations of Conditions, Locks etc to make sure.
+As of 2018-03-28, the implementaion is slightly faster than the thread based implementation (17.8us vs 26.6us on commstime).

 A simplified channel implementation is much faster than the tread based implementation, but does not provide all the mechanisms for ALT,